On-ground calibrations of the GRID-02 gamma-ray detector: Conclusion

 \section{Conclusion}

 Through the calibration campaigns, we obtained the full energy response, temperature and bias dependence, and the full-energy peak effective area of the GRID detector, GRID-02.
 The energy response, including the channel-energy relation and energy resolution, can be used to generate the response matrix of the GRID detector.
 On the other hand, the effective area data helps validate the simulation model of the detector.
 The effective area at low energies confirms the detector’s on-axis absolute efficiency at energies near the gadolinium K-edge, while the internal mass distribution is verified based on the angular response, both with an overall discrepancy of less than 6\%.
 This validated model can be used for simulations, and the full response matrix will be created by adding the energy response to the model.
-With a fit residual of less than 2.5\% for channel-energy relation and less than 15\% for energy resolution, the generated response matrix will be a good estimation of the detector's spectral properties in data processing.
+With a fit residual below 2.5\% for channel-energy relation and below 15\% for energy resolution, the mission requirements for the energy knowledge accuracy (less than 5\% error) and energy resolution accuracy (less than 15\% error) are both met.
+Thus, the generated response matrix will be a good estimation of the detector's spectral properties in data processing.

 After downloading the in-orbit observation data from the CubeSat, the data are first pre-processed using temperature and bias correction.
 The corrected data are then spectrally and temporally reconstructed using the response matrix.
 Astrophysical and other scientific studies can then commence with the reconstructed science data.
-Owing to the good characterisation of the detector during the calibration campaign, we discovered the possibility of s change in the detector gain during long-term observations.
+Owing to the good characterisation of the detector during the calibration campaign, we discovered the possibility of change in the detector gain during long-term observations.
 This requires regular in-orbit calibration of the detector gain, using some known sources (e.g. $^{241}{\rm Am}$ onboard the CubeSat and cosmic annihilation radiation).
 By correcting the channel-energy relation, the influence of the change in the detector gain on the data integrity can be eliminated.
+Since the SiPM bias is kept near the standard value (28.5 V) during normal operation, with the operating temperature ranging from 0~$^{\circ}{\rm C}$ to 20~$^{\circ}{\rm C}$, the residual error after the correction can be less than 3\%.